Published by: Ingrid King. Last Updated on: July 7, 2023 by Crystal Uys

 Repeated exposure to phenoxy herbicides like 2,4-D may affect the liver, kidneys, gastrointestinal tract and muscles.
 Pesticides containing chlorophenoxy acids can cause anemia, neutropenia (low white blood cell count), and thrombocytopenia (low platelet count.).

-Keep cats (and humans) safe from lawn chemicals
+How to keep cats (and humans) safe from lawn chemicals

 The sad thing is that it’s so easy to keep cats (and humans for that matter) safe from these harmful chemicals: simply stop using them!
 There are plenty of natural and organic alternatives that are not only safer for your pets, but also friendlier to the environment.